<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 What is a fixed energy tariff?

-With a fixed-rate tariff, the price of your energy is set for a period of time.
-This means that the unit rates and standing charge will stay the same for the length of your contract.
+With a fixed-rate tariff, the price you pay for your energy is set for a specific period, usually 12 months.
+This means that the unit rates (the price per kWh) and the standing charge (the daily fee) will stay the same for the length of your contract.

-Fixed rates are a great way to budget, because you know what you’ll pay for your energy for the length of your contract.
-And rates are sometimes (but not always) lower than those on a SVT energy deal.
+Fixed rates are a great way to budget because you know exactly what you'll pay for each unit of energy for the length of your contract.
+And as the market has become more stable, fixed rates are often cheaper than those on a SVT energy deal.

 Get a quote for a fixed price bills package